Dharma Has Donated Almost $750,000 To Date

 We are totally committed to sustainable practices, partners and supporting our greater community by generously giving back where it counts.
-Since 2008, we have donated a percentage of our profits every year, supporting charitable organizations that serve the greater good.
+Since our inception in 2007, we have donated almost $750,000 supporting charitable organizations that serve the greater good.

 We generally select nonprofit organizations from five main categories:

 AFSP – Out of the Darkness: Walks to support suicide prevention.